 The opponents say: A consortium of fiscal conservatives believe state government collects enough taxes under the TABOR cap and doesn’t need the additional money.
 The critics also point out that it holds no guarantee that the three priority areas — education, higher education and transportation — will get new dollars.
 State lawmakers can change the law directing how the money is spent or move existing appropriations in the budget.

 What to know more?
-Click below.
+Click on the links below.

 - Proposition CC explained: What it means to end the spending caps in TABOR and the money at stake